skjeeth1/floppycomp-riscv/README.md

 - [ ] **Add functionality for privilege modes**
   Extend the CPU to support RISC-V privilege levels (user, supervisor, machine) and related control logic.

-- [ ] **Create a new project for multi-cycle and pipelined CPU**
+- [ ] **Branch project for multi-cycle and pipelined CPU**
-  Start a separate project directory to design and implement multi-cycle and pipelined versions of the CPU for performance comparison and learning.
+  Start a new branch to design and implement multi-cycle and pipelined versions of the CPU for performance comparison and learning.

 ---